misiektoja/spotify_profile_monitor/README.md

 - Additional functionalities on top of the monitoring mode allowing to display detailed info about the user, list of followers & followings, recently played artists and possibility to search for users in Spotify catalog with specific names
 - Ability to display and export the list of tracks for a specific playlist (including Liked Songs for the user who owns the Spotify access token)
 - Saving all profile changes (including playlists) with timestamps to the CSV file
-- Clickable Spotify, Apple Music, YouTube Music and Genius Lyrics search URLs printed in the console & included in email notifications
+- Clickable Spotify, Apple Music, YouTube Music, Amazon Music, Deezer, Tidal, Genius Lyrics, AZLyrics, Tekstowo.pl, Musixmatch and Lyrics.com search URLs printed in the console and included in email notifications (configurable per service)
 - Support for four different methods to get a Spotify access token (`sp_dc cookie`, `desktop client`, `OAuth app`, `OAuth user`)
 - Possibility to control the running copy of the script via signals
 - Functional, procedural Python (minimal OOP)